-3.1 Duties.
-Outside Counsel shall provide professional legal services to Agency as described in Addendum A. Outside Counsel shall represent Agency with due professional care as required by applicable law and disciplinary rules.

-3.2 Staff.
-Outside Counsel is expected to perform valuable services for Agency, and the method and amount or rate of compensation are specified in Section 5 and Addendum B of this OCC.
+- 3.1 Duties.
+Outside Coulcal shall provide the professional legal services to Agency as described in Addendum A. Ou side Counsel shall represent Agency and otherwise provide the professional legal services test the earliest and described in Addendum A with due professional care as required by applicable law, regulations and disciplinary rules. - 3.2 Staff.
+Jutsic Counsel is expected to perform valuable services for Agency, and the method and arount or ate of compensation are specified in Section 5 and Addendum B of this OCC.
 Outside Counsel staff and employees are expected to perform work of a type commensurate with their professional titles.
-Outside Counsel agrees that any person employed or engaged by Outside Counsel and who assists in performing the services agreed to herein shall not be considered employees or agents of Agency or the State of Texas.

-3.3 Public Information and Client Communications.
+Outside Counsel agrees that any person employed or engaged by Outside Counsel and who assists in performing the services agreed to herein shall not be considered employees or agents of Agency or the State of Texas. - 3.3 Public Information, Confidentiality and Privilege.
 Outside Counsel acknowledges that information created or exchanged in the course of representation of a governmental body may be subject to the Texas Public Information Act, Chapter 552 of the Texas Government Code, and may be subject to required disclosure in a publicly accessible format pursuant to Section 2252.907 of the Texas Government Code.
-Outside Counsel will exercise professional judgment and care when creating documents or other media intended to be confidential or privileged attorney-client communications that may be subject to disclosure under the Public Information Act (e.g. invoices where incidental notation may tend to reveal litigation strategies or privileged information).
-Outside Counsel should mark confidential or privileged attorney-client communications as confidential.
-This subsection shall not be interpreted to limit Outside Counsel's duty to provide full disclosure to Agency and the OAG as necessary in Outside Counsel's judgment to represent Agency with due professional care or as required by applicable law or disciplinary rules.
+Outside Counsel will exercise professional judgment and care when creating documents or other media intended to be confidential or privileged attorney-client communications or work product that may be subject to disclosure under the Public Information

+Act (e.g., invoices where incidental notation may tend to reveal litigation strategies or privileged information).
+Outside Counsel shall mark confidential or privileged attorney-client communications or work product as confidential or privileged.
+This Subsection shall not be interpreted to limit Outside Counsel's duty to provide full disclosure to Agency (and the OAG as applicable) in Outside Counsel's judgment in order to represent Agency with all due professional care and as required by applicable law or disciplinary rules.
-3.4 Status.
-Pursuant to the standard of professional care owed to the Agency, Outside Counsel shall endeavor to keep Agency fully informed about all material matters relating to legal services provided under this OCC.

-3.5 Subcontracting Authority.
-In the event Outside Counsel determines it is necessary or expedient to subcontract for any of the performances herein, or in support of any of those performances, Outside Counsel may enter into such subcontract(s) after obtaining express written approval from Agency.
-If Outside Counsel purports to enter into a subcontract without express written approval from Agency, the parties agree that such contract shall be voidable at the option of Agency, in consultation with the OAG, and that Outside Counsel shall have no recourse against Agency, the OAG, or the State of Texas for any direct or indirect costs, damages, or any other expenses related to the subcontractor.
-For all subcontracts entered by Outside Counsel, the Parties agree that all such subcontracts are subject to Section 4 (Liability), Subsection 5.2 (Reimbursement of Expenses), Subsection 5.3 (Subcontractor Payments), Subsection 6.2 (Subcontractor Invoices), and Subsection 6.5 (Supporting Documents; Right-to-Audit; Inspection of Records) of this OCC.
-Furthermore, if Outside Counsel elects to enter into a subcontract for any legal services, then the Parties agree that Agency shall not be liable to Outside Counsel for any rates or rate ranges greater than or inconsistent with the highest rate or rate range specified in Addendum B unless prior written approval is obtained from Agency and the OAG.
-Any subcontracted legal counsel must comply with Subsections 5.5 (Administrative Staff/Clerks) and 9.8 (Conflict of Interest) of this OCC.
+- 3.4 Status.
+Pursuant to the standard of professional care owed to the Agency, Outside Counsel shall endeavor to keep Agency fully informed about all material matters relating to legal services provided under this OCC. - Subcontracting Authority.
+In the event Outside Counsel determines it is necessary or 3.5 expedient to subcontract for any of the performances herein, or in support of any of those performances, Outside Counsel may enter into such subcontract(s) after obtaining express written approval from Agency.
+If Outside Counsel purports to enter into a subcontract without express written approval from Agency, the Parties agree that such contract sall be voidable at the option of Agency, and that Outside Counsel shall have no recourse again.
+Age of the OAG, or the State of Texas for any direct or indirect costs, damages, of of a expenses related to the subcontractor.
+The Parties agree that all such subcontracts extered into by Outside Counsel are subject to Section 4 (Liability), Subsection 5.2 (R mburs me t of Expenses), Subsection 5.3 (Subcontractor Payments), Subsection 6.2 (Subcontractor Invoices), and Subsection 6.5 (Supporting Documents, Right-to-Audit, and Inspectit of Pecords) of this OCC.
+Furthermore, if Outside Counsel elects to enter into a subcorract for any legal services, then the Parties agree that Agency shall not be liable to Outside con sel for any rates or rate ranges greater than, or inconsistent with, the highest rate or ate range specified in Addendum B unless prior written approval is obtained from Agency and the OAG.
+Any subcontracted legal counsel also must comply with Subsections 5.5 (Admin rative Staff/Clerks) and 8.8 (Conflict of Interest) of this OCC.